apify/apify-cli/README.md

   -c, --contentType=<value>  Specifies a custom MIME content type of the record.
 By default "application/json" is used.

 DESCRIPTION
-  Sets or removes record into the default KeyValueStore associated with the actor run.
+  Sets or removes record into the default KeyValueStore associated with the Actor run.
   It is possible to pass data using argument or stdin.
   Passing data using argument:
   $ apify actor:set-value KEY my-value